 Whatever the case may be, it works — 3/4 of a pan of pumpkin granola bars and one functioning site later, and I’m happy as a clam… But I guess that’s to be expected when you’re enjoying a soft and chewy granola bar that’s loaded with oats, pumpkin, chocolate, and warming spices.
 These may just be my newest favourite snack for fall.

-- Preheat oven to 350F and prepare an 8x8 baking pan by lining it with a sheet of aluminum foil, leaving a few inches of overhang on the sides to allow for easy removal.
+- Preheat oven to 350F (176C) and prepare an 8 x 8 (20 x 20 cm) baking pan by lining it with a sheet of parchment paper, leaving a few inches of overhang on the sides to allow for easy removal.
 Set aside.

-- In a medium-sized mixing bowl, combine pumpkin, almond butter, honey, sugar, and vanilla.
-Mix until fully combined.
-Pour wet mix into dry mix and stir until fully incorporated.
-Fold in chocolate chips.
+- In a large mixing bowl, combine the oats, flax, spices, and salt.
+Add the pumpkin, almond butter, brown rice syrup, sugar, and vanilla, mixing until fully combined.
+Finally, fold in the chocolate chips.

-- Pour into prepared baking pan.
-Using a greased spatula or your hands, spread the mixture evenly in the pan, pressing down firmly.
+- Transfer the dough to your prepared baking pan and use a greased spatula or your hands to spread it evenly, pressing down firmly.

-- Bake for 18-20 minutes, until top sets and edges begin to turn golden brown.
+- Bake for 18 - 20 minutes, until the edges begin to turn golden brown.

 Looking for more healthy bar recipes?
 Try one of these!